-The Port Authority had outstanding revenue bonds and notes of \$97.9 million as of September 30, 2015.
+The Port Authority had outstanding bank notes of \$93.9 million as of September 30, 2016.
+All bond debt has been retired or refunded as of the end of Fiscal Year 2016.

-In FY2015, the Port Authority entered into two (2) bank loan agreements with SunTrust Bank and the Florida Department of Transportation (FDOT) State Infrastructure Bank (SIB), respectively.
-The purpose of the SunTrust Bank loan was to refund the Port Authority's Series 2005A Revenue Refunding Bonds.
-The purpose of the FDOT SIB loan was to finance the purchase of a container gantry crane to be used in the Port Authority's expanding container operations.
-Details regarding the current outstanding long-term debt transactions can be found in Note 9 of the accompanying notes to the financial statements.
+In FY2016, the Port Authority entered into loan agreements with SunTrust Bank and the Florida Department of Transportation (FDOT) State Infrastructure Bank (SIB), respectively.
+The purpose of the SunTrust Bank loan was to refund the Port Authority's Series 2006 Revenue Refunding Bonds.
+The purpose of the SIB loan was to partially fund the new gantry cranes.
+Details regarding the current outstanding long-term debt transactions can be found in Note 8 of the accompanying notes to the financial statements.

-The Port Authority's bonds earned the following ratings, as provided by the major rating agencies: "A" by Fitch with a positive outlook, "A2" by Moody's with a stable outlook, and "A-" by Standard & Poor's with a stable outlook.
+The Port Authority's debt has earned the following ratings, as provided by the major rating agencies: "A" by Fitch with a positive outlook, "A2" by Moody's with a stable outlook, and "A-" by Standard & Poor's with a stable outlook.

 The Port Authority's bond covenants require that revenues available to pay debt service, as defined in the bond resolutions, exceed 120% of the annual debt service amount.
-The debt service coverage test for fiscal years 2015 and 2014 was met and exceeded for both years.
+The debt service coverage test for fiscal years 2016 and 2015 was met and exceeded for both fiscal years.